 First-Time Connecticut Domestic Violence Offenses

-The Family Violence Education Program—also called “FVEP”—is one of several Pre-Trial Superior Court Diversionary Programs which essentially “diverts” your Connecticut domestic violence charges off the prosecution track.
+The Family Violence Education Program—also called “FVEP”—is one of several Pre-Trial Superior Court Diversionary Programs which essentially “diverts” your domestic violence charges off the prosecution track.
 If you are granted the Family Violence Education Program and you successfully complete all of the court-ordered conditions of the program, then the court will dismiss your charges.
-However, as any top Greenwich or Stamford criminal lawyer attorney will tell you, getting the program is not automatic.
+However, as any attorney will tell you, getting the program is not automatic.
 Your application must be carefully prepared and packaged for the domestic violence court judge.
-Moreover, in many cases, your top Connecticut domestic violence criminal lawyer should also be prepared for strong and aggressive resistance from the victim of the Connecticut domestic violence crime arrest, as well as the prosecutor.
+Moreover, in many cases, your local lawyer should also be prepared for strong and aggressive resistance from the victim of the Connecticut domestic violence offense and the prosecutor, even for first-time cases.
 And to make it even more complicated, you need to be vigilant about modifying and terminating the domestic violence criminal protective / restraining orders hanging over your head during the entire court process and pendency of the Family Violence Education Program.

 If it sounds complicated, that’s because it is.
 There are many moving parts to a Connecticut domestic violence arrest—and it is a good idea to consult with a top Danbury, Stamford or Greenwich criminal lawyer to understand this process so you can position yourself for the best results possible: a complete dismissal of your case.